Associação Esportiva Real

 Associação Esportiva Real, commonly known as Real, is a Brazilian football club based in São Luiz do Anauá, Roraima state.
-They won the Campeonato Roraimense once.
+They have won the Campeonato Roraimense once.

 History

 Real was founded on May 11, 2006, as depicted in the club's logo.
 After becoming a professional team in 2011, the club participated in that year's Campeonato Roraimense.
 They won the Campeonato Roraimense in 2011.